Rules of engagement

-- You think that my office is constructed from piles of my own books that I distribute to random people for free – I will enjoy the obligatory brief paragraph of sucking up, for sure, but I won’t be sending you a free book because, you know, I give my limited author copies to people I actually know.
+- You think that my office is constructed from piles of my own books that I distribute to random people for free – I will enjoy the obligatory brief paragraph of sucking up, for sure, but I won’t be sending you a free book because my office is not constructed from piles of my own books.

 Will I analyze your data or enter into consultancy about data analysis?
 The short answer is no. I’m fairly busy with my own research, answering emails, generally trying to help everyone in the universe.
 I probably could charge people lots of money for analysing their data for them, but I’m happier just answering what questions I have time for for free or in return for charity donations.
 I don’t have time to answer long questions, but I do answer some short ones when I have time.
 Don’t be offended though if you don’t get a reply.
 Twitter is good for very short questions or my official facebook page.
 If you want a detailed discussion about statistics then try Adam Hafdahl or any other proper consultant.

 Will I help with assignments or masters/PhD work?
 It is completely inappropriate to ask me to help with assignments for which you get marked.
 First, it’s deceitful to take credit for work when you have been advised by a third party without the markers knowledge.
 Secondly, I don’t want to be sued if my advice is perceived to contribute to a poor mark.
 For masters and PhD work your first port of call should be your supervisor: it’s their job to help you, not mine.
 If they feel out of their depth then they are welcome to contact me.
 However, I will not get embroiled in ‘My supervisor says x, but what do you think?’ type of discussions because your supervisor knows the nuances of your research area whereas I do not, and I do not want to give bad advice.